Ads-rush-out/Infosys-Springboard-6.0/Internship Completion Report/README.md

 ## 🙏 Acknowledgements

-We sincerely thank the mentors, coordinators, and reviewers of **Infosys Springboard Virtual Internship 6.0** for their valuable guidance and continuous support throughout the project.
+We sincerely thank the mentors, coordinators, and reviewers of **Infosys Springboard Internship 6.0** for their valuable guidance and continuous support throughout the project.

 ---